Googlebot will index the mobile version on new sites. Registering a new domain name to launch a website? Make sure the content works well on mobile de

 Google announced today that any new sites/domain names it indexes will be on a mobile-first basis.
 This means its Googlebot will crawl a mobile version of the site for indexing rather than a desktop version.

 The search giant already does this for many websites, but for existing websites, it determines if they are ready for mobile first before using the mobile Googlebot.
-Not so with new websites; they must be ready to go out of the gate.
+Not so with new websites; they

 Of course, almost all new websites are mobile friendly and this is why Google is making the change.